yuwenma/k8s-config-connector/dev/tools/controllerbuilder/tasks/example-commit-and-push.md

+I need to create a pull request to github repo https://github.com/yuwenma/k8s-config-connector/

+To push to git, you can run `git push origin ${branch}`

-I'm working on a test.
-I have captured the golden output from `${GCLOUD_COMMAND} --project ${PROJECT}` running against real GCP.
+I'm working on a test for my project.
+I have captured the golden output from gcloud running against real GCP.
 Now I need to verify that the golden output from the test is identical when run against my mocks.

-For example, if I am working on a script mockpubsub/testdata/topic/crud/script.yaml, then I should run the tests against the mocks by executing this shell command:
+For example, if I am working on a script testdata/topic/crud/script.yaml, then I should run the tests against the mocks by executing this shell command:

 `WRITE_GOLDEN_OUTPUT=1 E2E_GCP_TARGET=mock go test ./mockgcptests -run TestScripts/mockpubsub/testdata/topic/crud`